davideranieri/davideranieri.github.io/C++ Notes/APC_Les10.md

 ## ***ENCAPSULATION***

-**Encapsulatoin**: binds the data and function in one form known as *Class*.
+**Encapsulation**: binds the data and function in one form known as *Class*.
 By thinking the system as composed of independent objects, we keep sub-parts really independent.
 They communicate only through well-defined method invocation.

 Building the system as a group of interacting objects: modularity.

 ## ***INHERITANCE***

-Provides a way to *create a new class from an existing class*; the new class is a **specialized version**.
+Provides a way to *create a new class from an existing class*; the new class is a **specialised version**.

 Motivations: code reuse and evolution.